rpflynn22/godoc-operator/README.md

-This repository contains a Kubernetes operator that deploys [Godoc servers](https://pkg.go.dev/golang.org/x/tools/cmd/godoc) to a k8s cluster and sets up Services and Ingresses to access them. pkg.go.dev already does this (with a better UI), but it cannot generate documentation for private repositories on Github.
+This repository contains a Kubernetes operator that deploys [Godoc servers](https://pkg.go.dev/golang.org/x/tools/cmd/godoc) to a k8s cluster and sets up Services to access them. pkg.go.dev already does this (with a better UI), but it cannot generate documentation for private repositories on Github.
 By using this operator, you can write a few lines of yaml and deploy a godoc server that _can_ access your private repos and serve